Penalties for Driving without Insurance in Wyoming

 |Fine||$250 to $750||$500 to $1,500|

-|Imprisonment||Not more than 6 months or a combination of both jail time and fine||—|
+|Imprisonment||Not more than six months or a combination of both jail time and fine||—|

-|Driving Privileges||License suspension until proof of insurance is provided||License suspension until proof of insurance is provided; Surrender registration and license plates|
+|Driving privileges||License suspension until proof of insurance is provided||License suspension until proof of insurance is provided; surrender registration and license plates|

-|SR-22 Maintenance||3 years||3 years|
+|SR-22 maintenance||Three years||Three years|

-Suspensions: License and Registration
+Suspensions: License and registration

-Within those 30 days, you should have enough time to secure a valid proof of insurance and an SR-22.
-SR-22 is a filling made by your insurance carrier, which tells the Department of Transportation (DOT) that you are insured, and may require a fee, depending on your insurer.
+Within those 30 days, you should have enough time to secure valid proof of insurance and an SR-22.
+An SR-22 is a filing made by your insurance carrier, which tells the Department of Transportation (DOT) that you are insured, and it may require a fee depending on your insurer.
 If you are unable to accomplish this, the suspension of your driving privileges will be in effect until you can provide proof of insurance with an SR-22 filing.

 For a first offense, the Wyoming DOT will only have your license suspended.
 But for future offenses, your registration and plates will be confiscated as well.

-The State of Wyoming allows you to dispute your conviction through a hearing.
+The state of Wyoming allows you to dispute your conviction through a hearing.
 The request for a hearing should be made in writing and sent to the Wyoming Department of Transportation within 20 days of receiving notice of a license suspension.

 You may also request a record review if you accept the conviction but still want limited driving privileges.
 This can only be done if your driving record is spotless apart from the insurance offense.
 Likewise, the written request should be delivered within 20 days of the conviction with a written explanation of why you should be permitted to obtain limited driving privileges.
-If your request is approved, you will be allowed to acquire a Probationary License from the Wyoming DOT.
+If your request is approved, you will be allowed to acquire a probationary license from the Wyoming DOT.